javaoffers/briefest/readme1.md

 - Notes use note points

 ```
-The attribute name for @BaseUnique in the primary model and child model must be different.The resulttype in mapper must be model
+The attribute name for @BaseUnique in the primary model and child model
+must be different.The resulttype in com.javaoffers.batis.modelhelper.mapper must be model
 ```

 - Type conversion
 ```
 The plug-in has a large number of type converters.
 For example, the Date type is converted
 to String, and the default format is YYYY-MM-DD HH: MM :ss.
-The number type can also be converted to Date.
+The number type can also be
+converted to Date.

 Type conversion is supported as follows: